 Stop Right There!

-The minute you’re uncomfortable with what you’re seeing in the mirror, don’t grin and bear it.
+So maybe what's been done has already been done, but take this lesson into the future: The minute you’re uncomfortable with what you’re seeing in the mirror, don’t grin and bear it.
 Speak up and give the stylist a chance to explain their actions and readjust if necessary.
 When it comes to cutting, what’s done is done.
 But don’t be a jumpy Judy; sharp objects may be mere inches from your face.

 So the cape has come off, you’re holding the hand-mirror, and this is the moment you’re supposed to beam with joy and gush undying love for such a creative genius.
 But instead, you feel hot and prickly, your lip is quivering, and your heart is falling through the floor.
 Instead of mustering a frozen smile to mask your true feelings, take a deep breath and be honest.
 Be specific.
 A simple “I hate it” won’t get you anywhere near “I love it.”
 Resist the urge to brand it a “bad haircut,” and reframe it as “not me” to lessen the venom.